tolitius/cprop/README.md

 ## Merging with env file

-.env files are very common in other communities (Ruby, Heroku, Docker).
+`.env` files are very common in many software communities (devops, python, ruby, heroku, docker, etc.)<br/>
-The content of an .env file is a list of environment variables
+the content of an `.env` file is a list of environment variables

-The following syntax rules apply to the .env file:
+the following syntax rules apply to the .env file:

-- Each line in an .env file to be in VAR=VAL format
+- each line in an `.env` file to be in `VAR=VAL` format
-- Lines beginning with # are processed as comments and ignored
+- lines beginning with `#` are processed as comments and ignored
-- Blank lines are ignored
+- blank lines are ignored
-- There is no special handling of quotation marks.
-This means that they are part of the VAL
+- there is no special handling of quotation marks. this means that they are part of the `VAL`

-In .env files you may follow [environment variables](#speaking-env-variables) syntaxe.
+for `.env` files you may follow [environment variables](#speaking-env-variables) supported syntax.

 ## Read "as is" (not EDN)